OpenACC/openacc-training-materials/README.md

-# OpenACC Official Traning Materials.
+# OpenACC Official Training Materials
 These training materials have been developed as a collaboration between the University of Delaware and NVIDIA Corporation and are provided free of charge by OpenACC.org.
 Please see [CONTRIBUTING.md] for license details.